Maseerah-Muradabadi/Hackathon-Fall-2019/python_blockchain_app/step_by_step_tutorial.md

 ### Building our application

-Alright, the backend is all set up.
-The code till now is available [here])(https://github.com/satwikkansal/ibm_blockchain/blob/631346a130a4effc374fc63f58a08de94bae3c8a/node_server.py).
+Alright, the backend is all set up. .
 Now, it's time to start working on the interface of our application.
-I've used Jinja2 templating to render the web pages and some CSS to make the page look nice.
-You can find the entire code [here](https://github.com/satwikkansal/ibm_blockchain), but the main logic lies in the file `Views.py`.
+I've used Jinja2 templating to render the web pages and some CSS to make the page look nice, but the main logic lies in the file `Views.py`.

 Our application needs to connect to some node in the blockchain network to fetch the data and also to submit new data.
 There can be multiple such nodes as well.